ff0000-ad-tech/tmpl-standard-base/README.md

 ##### Bulk Control

 Bulk Control lets you run processes, with the current Deploy Profile settings, on all of the selected size/indexes.
+The output ends up in `./3-traffic/`.

 ![Bulk Control](https://github.com/ff0000-ad-tech/readme-assets/blob/master/tmpl-standard-base/bulk-control.png)